Effective Monmouth County Traffic Violation Defense Lawyers

 Traffic violations are an exceedingly common offense that can affect anyone.
-If you have been cited with multiple violations, the consequences can be devastating.
+If you have been cited for multiple violations, the consequences can be devastating.
 In addition to facing fines and possible jail time, points can accumulate on your driving record with each citation.
 This results in soaring insurance premiums, and in some cases, suspension of one’s license.
+If you are issued a traffic ticket in New Jersey, contact Shebell & Shebell.

 New Jersey’s Point System

 When making a traffic stop, police officers tend to cite drivers for as many violations as possible.
-In New Jersey, drivers accumulate points for each violation they are found guilty of.
+In New Jersey, drivers accumulate points for each violation with a guilty verdict.
 These points are essentially demerits applied to your driving record.
-Once a driver accumulates six points in three years, the Motor Vehicle Commission (MVC) can put you on probation and fine you with additional surcharges.
+Once you accumulate six points in three years, the Motor Vehicle Commission (MVC) can put you on probation and fine you with additional surcharges.
 The surcharges may continue for up to three years.
 Once a driver accumulates 12 points, the MVC will move to suspend your license.
 It only takes a few tickets to accumulate 12 points.

 At Shebell & Shebell, We Fight All Types of Traffic Citations

-A New Jersey speeding ticket carries one of the highest fine rates in the country .
+Speeding tickets: A New Jersey speeding ticket carries one of the highest fine rates in the country.
 If you choose to plead not guilty, you will need to go to court.
-You have the write to be represented by a lawyer.
-Mark T. Apostolou, Jr. can investigate your case to determine whether radar was used, or whether your rate of speed was recorded on camera.
+You have the right to be represented by a lawyer.
+Our firm will investigate your case to determine whether radar was used, or whether your rate of speed was recorded on camera.
 Traffic school may be an option for keeping costly points off your license.

-If you are a commercial trucker and have been issued a citation, know that the repercussions are much more severe than those faced by ordinary drivers.
+Commercial trucking tickets: If you are a commercial trucker and have been issued a citation, know that the repercussions are much more severe than those faced by ordinary drivers.
 A truck driver will receive 1.5 points on their driver’s license for offenses that would land an ordinary driver only 1 point.
-Also, truck drivers cannot attend traffic school to keep points of their license.
-And truck drivers who are caught speeding more than 15 mph over the limit can be charged with a misdemeanor.
+Also, truck drivers cannot attend traffic school to keep points off their license.
+Truck drivers who are caught speeding more than 15 mph over the limit can be charged with a misdemeanor.

 - Passing a school bus